gadget-framework/gadget2/docs/userguide.md

 ================

-The likelihood files are used to define the various likelihood components that are used to calculate the ”goodness of fit” of the Gadget model to the available data.
+The likelihood files are used to define the various likelihood components that are used to calculate the "goodness of fit" of the Gadget model to the available data.
 Each likelihood component will calculate a likelihood score for that individual component, and there is then a weighted sum of all the likelihood scores to calculate an overall likelihood score.
 It is this overall likelihood score that the optimiser attempts to minimise during an optimising run.

+\bigskip
-To define likelihood files in the Gadget model, the ”main” file must contain a list of the data files that contain the description of the likelihood classes required, and the format for this is shown below:
+To define likelihood files in the Gadget model, the "main" file must contain a list of the data files that contain the description of the likelihood classes required, and the format for this is shown below: